Z-Zachattack/Love_is_Blind/README.md

-# Love_is_Blind
+# Love is Blind
-Raw data with some computations to assess liklihood a "Love Is Blind" contestant will get engaged/married
+Raw data with some computations to assess likelihood a "Love Is Blind" contestant will get engaged/married.